CSublow/milestone-project-one/README.md

 **Social share buttons on news articles**

 All of the major social networks provide the ability for developers to specify how they wish website pages to be shared, as well as the ability to implement specific social media sharing buttons on pages.
-This feature was not implemented because it depends on the final url of the finished project, which was not clear at the time of coding.
+The reasons why this feature was not implemented are detailed in the [news-article (subpage)](news-article-subpage) section.

 **Newsletter popup on index.html**